jaideep2/apinaio/README.md

 ### Done!

-visit http://IPADDRESS/docs to see the interactive API docs
+visit http://IPADDRESS/docs to see the OpenAPI API docs